Christian Bale

 Date of Birth: 30 January, 1974

-Ethnicity: English, as well as distant Channel Islander [Guernsey] and German
+Ethnicity: English, small amount of Cornish, distant Channel Islander [Guernsey] and German

 Christian was born in Haverfordwest, Pembrokeshire, Wales, and was raised in England, in Surrey and Dorset, and Portugal, among other places.
 He is now also a U.S. citizen.

 Christian is married to actress, model, and make-up artist Sibi Blazic, with whom he has two children.
-David’s father was married to American activist Gloria Steinem until his death.
+Christian’s father was married to American activist Gloria Steinem, until his death.

 Christian’s paternal grandfather was Phillip/Philip W. Bale (the son of Alfred Bale and Florence Elizabeth Williams).
 Phillip was born in Portsmouth, Hampshire, England.
 Alfred was the son of William Henry Bale and Emily Sarah Bunce.